eharris128/engineering/README.md

 * [`Backend Platform Developer/Lead`](roles/backend.md)
 * [`Core Engine Developer/Lead - Linux System Internals`](roles/core_engine.md)

 If you are interested in one of these roles, don't send a resume.
 Write a short note instead...
 Share your thoughts about `cloud-native` and what it means to you in addition to the relevant information about you.
-Email it to `join.engineering`.
+Email it to `join.engineering@slim.ai`.

 ## Laptop Options